salcedoe/MtMdocs/docs/matlabBasics/Tables.md

       5×1 table

-                    Weight
+                    Height
                     ______

-        Smith        176
+        Smith         71
-        Johnson      163
+        Johnson       69
-        Williams     131
+        Williams      64
-        Jones        133
+        Jones         67
-        Brown        119
+        Brown         64
     ```

-    Since we indexed with the parentheses, the output is a smaller table with just the Weight column, but all row names included.
+    Since we indexed with the parentheses, the output is a smaller table with just the Height column, but all row names included.

 !!! example "Index Row from a Table variable"